I believe it’s necessary to undo the culture of being busy.

 It works regardless of what you believe.

-Here is Google search to get you started.
+Here is a Google search to get you started.
 There are more than enough Youtube playlists, Amazon reviews, infographics and reading decks to convince you meditation is worth your time.

 Just don’t enable reminders throughout the day as that will scare your desire to meditate with the guilt of not being able to.
 Practicing meditation it is a matter of self-determination.
 Don’t let anyone convince you otherwise ;-)